MmdMi/mqtt-to-mysql/README.md

-# Store a topic messages to database table
+# Store messages to database table by structure

 ## hints
   1. The message type in the broker must be the json object